markfinger/python-react/README.md

 Render server
 -------------

-Earlier versions of this library used to run the render server as a subprocess, this tended to make development easier, but also introduced instabilities and inexplicable behaviour.
+Earlier versions of this library would run the render server as a subprocess, this tended to make development easier, but introduced instabilities and opaque behaviour.
 To avoid these issues python-react now relies on externally managed process.
+While managing extra processes can add more overhead initially, it avoids pain down the track.

 If you only want to run the render server in particular environments, change the `RENDER` setting to False.
-When `RENDER` is False, the render server is not used, but the similar objects are returned with the `markup` attribute as an empty string.
+When `RENDER` is False, the render server is not used directly, but it's wrapper will return similar objects with the `markup` attribute as an empty string.

 ### Usage in development

-In development environments, it's often easiest to set `RENDER` to False.
+In development environments, it can be easiest to set the `RENDER` setting to False.
 This ensures that the render server will not be used, hence you only need to manage your python process.

 Be aware that the render servers provided in the example and elsewhere rely on Node.js's module system which - similarly to Python - caches all modules as soon as they are imported.
 If you use the render